GaryP04/Basic-Types/README.md

 I'll be ${age + 1} years old next month.`;
 ```

-This is equivalent to declaring `sectence` like so:
+This is equivalent to declaring `sentence` like so:

 ```ts
 let sentence: string =